 As well as an understanding of the role of a doctor, ensure that you’re aware of the training opportunities and routes available; remember these are only a rough guide, but they can provide more insight into how you may progress, which you can bring into your discussion to support your answer.
 Finally, when sharing your aspirations, don’t forget your reasons for going into medicine; considering what impact you hope to have on the patients you’ll be working with on a daily basis will support you to provide an effective answer, with or without any set goals or particular areas of interest.

 When approaching these types of questions, ensure that you discuss both the positive and negative aspects of the role.
-You should aim to demonstrate that you understand the challenges you’ll face, and you’ve considered the impact of these when making your decision to apply for medical school, rather than holding an idealistic view of being a doctor.
+You should aim to demonstrate that you understand the challenges you’ll face, and that you’ve considered the impact of these when deciding to apply for medical school, rather than holding an idealistic view of being a doctor.
 However, the trick is to strike a balance between the two, showing a realistic understanding of your career choice but ultimately a positive outlook overall.

 When acknowledging the challenges of working in medicine, aim to add a positive spin, where possible, or share positives to counteract these perceived negatives.
 For example, being a doctor is a demanding role and there is a great deal of pressure on making the correct decisions, which can be stressful and challenging.
 However, you may enjoy that level of responsibility and relish the challenge of working in a role where you’re required to continuously learn and improve in order to support patients effectively.
 In addition, you may highlight that while you will be challenged with making vital decisions, you’ll have the support of colleagues, who are experts in their specialties.
 This allows you to acknowledge the challenges you’ll face, while demonstrating that you are confident that you can overcome these and have the resources to do so.